remote-no-code/FPGA-IP-DEVELOPMENT/Task2/README.md

 No RTL is written in this step — only understanding.

-Here's your text formatted in clean, GitHub-ready markdown:

 ***

 # Step 2 – Write the GPIO IP RTL (Mandatory)

-This step focuses on **designing a standalone, correct GPIO IP block** that follows the **existing SoC bus protocol** discovered in Step 1.[1][2]
+This step focuses on **designing a standalone, correct GPIO IP block** that follows the **existing SoC bus protocol** discovered in Step 1.

 At this stage:
 - The GPIO IP is **not yet connected to the SoC**